Best RX 6500 XT Graphics Card

 Reference RX 6500 XT boost clock is 2815 MHz, while Sapphire’s boost clock is 2825 MHz.
 No significant difference there.
 But let’s see how it performs in-game.

 In Cyberpunk 2077, TechPowerUp recorded an average GPU clock speed of 2742 MHz and 2234 MHz for memory clocks.
-A bit slower than the advertised speeds, but that’s nothing extraordinary, so let’s move over to overclocking.
+A bit slower than the advertised speeds, but that’s nothing unusual, so let’s move over to overclocking.

 Thermals And Acoustics